Long F. Davalos Loo, M.D.

 Professional Background

 Long F. Davalos Loo, M.D., is an assistant professor in the Department of Neurology at the University of Kansas Medical Center.
 He joined the faculty in 2024.
-Dr. Davalos Loo previously served as assistant professor of neurology at the University of Cincinnati, where he was recognized as neurology faculty of the year in 2022.
+Dr. Davalos previously served as assistant professor of neurology at the University of Cincinnati, where he was recognized as neurology faculty of the year in 2022.

-Dr. Davalos Loo is board certified in neurology, neuromuscular medicine and electrodiagnostic medicine.
+Dr. Davalos is board certified in neurology, neuromuscular medicine and electrodiagnostic medicine.
 He specializes in neuromuscular neurology and, in 2023, was ranked in the top 1% of clinicians for Press Ganey Patient Experience Scores.

 Education and Training